 Calculating The Impact of Falsely Declined Orders

-While most merchants estimate 10% or less of the orders they declined should have been approved, our experience has proven that between 40%-75% of all orders typically declined by merchants are false positive declines (aka legitimate transactions).
-This is because most fraud systems and tools are biased towards being risk-averse.
+While most merchants estimate 10% or less of the orders they declined should have been approved, our experience has proven that between 30%-70% of all orders typically declined by merchants are false positive declines (aka legitimate transactions).
+This is because most fraud systems and tools are very biased towards being risk-averse.
 Any data point that may indicate risk is flagged, and risk management teams must have the mindset of actively striving to approve orders despite mismatches in order to avoid false positive declines.

-On top of the value of the orders that are falsely declined, one should consider the potential lifetime value that is lost when a legitimate customer’s order is wrongly declined, as well as the wasted cost invested in acquiring a customer whose order is then rejected.
+On top of the value of the orders that are falsely declined, one should consider the potential lifetime value that is lost when a legitimate customer’s order is wrongly declined, as well as the wasted cost invested in acquiring a good customer whose order is then rejected.
 In other words, to calculate the financial impact of falsely declined orders, the value of orders that were wrongly declined, the lost customer lifetime value, and the wasted customer acquisition costs should all be taken into account.

 Below are equations for calculating the financial impact of false positive declines.
 We’ve filled out the equations using the stats of Merchant X, an average online fashion retailer based in the United States.